kkokwok/AMR/hk_pet_owner_kap/README.md

 If you use these data, please cite:

-> Kwok KO, et al. *Knowledge and practices regarding antimicrobial resistance and antibiotic use among companion animal owners in Hong Kong: a cross-sectional survey with descriptive attitude findings*.
+> Kwok KO, et al. *Knowledge, attitudes, and practices regarding antibiotic use and antimicrobial resistance among companion animal owners in Hong Kong: A One Health cross-sectional study*.
 One Health Outlook.

 ---